APISENSE/docs/en/1.5.0/guide/sdk/index.md

     // Create the SDK instance
-    APISENSE apisense = new APISENSE(); // Standard config
+    APISENSE apisense = new APISENSE(); // Standard config apisense.useSdkKey("mySdkKey"); // Enable your SDK to contact the server

     // Add optional configuration
     apisense.addStingsModules(new MyOwnStingModule()); // More Stings injected!